 How long will the transition be?
 Can it be extended?

 The transition period as provided for in the Withdrawal Agreement will start from the point of exit and ends on 31 December 2020.
 If the future relationship negotiations have not concluded there is scope for the Transition Period to be extended once for a period of one to two years.
-The EU – UK Joint Committee which oversees the transition period (made up of EU and UK representatives) must agree an extension of the transition period before 1 July 2020.Return to menu
+The EU–UK Joint Committee which oversees the transition period (made up of EU and UK representatives) must agree an extension of the transition period before 1 July 2020.Return to menu Share this link

 A Single Customs Territory would mean no customs duties or quantitative restrictions between the UK and the EU, and it would prohibit taxation on imports in excess of those applying to similar domestic products (i.e. a tariff-free and quota-free market for goods between the EU and UK).
 It would guarantee that Northern Ireland would be in the same customs territory as Great Britain, therefore ensuring there would be no tariffs, quotas or checks on rules of origin within the UK.